sawickiap/D3d12info/README.md

 ```
 Options:
   -v --Version                     Only print program version information.
   -h --Help                        Only print this help (command line syntax).
   -l --List                        Only print the list of all adapters.
   -a --Adapter=<Index>             Print details of adapter at specified index.
   --AllNonSoftware                 Print details of all (except WARP and Software) adapters (default behavior).
   --AllAdapters                    Print details of all (except WARP) adapters.
   -j --JSON                        Print output in JSON format instead of human-friendly text.
   -f --Formats                     Include information about DXGI format capabilities.
   -e --Enums                       Include information about all known enums and their values.
   --PureD3D12                      Extract information only from D3D12 and no other sources.
-  --EnableExperimental=<ON/OFF> Whether to enable experimental features before querying device capabilities.
-Default is OFF for D3d12info and ON for D3d12info_preview.
+  -x --EnableExperimental=<on/off> Whether to enable experimental features before querying device capabilities.
+Default is off for D3d12info and on for D3d12info_preview.
   --ForceVendorAPI                 Tries to query info via vendor-specific APIs, even in case when vendor doesn't match.
   --WARP                           Use WARP adapter.
 ```

 # License